CircuitVerse/Interactive-Book/docs/Combinational/N-Bit Parallel Adder & Subtractor.md

 The number to be subtracted (B) is first passed through inverters to obtain its 1's complement.
 The 4-bit adder then adds A and 2's complement of B to produce the subtraction.
 S3 S2 S1 S0 represents the result of binary subtraction (A-B) and carry output Cout represents the polarity of the result.
-If A > B Cout = 0 and the result of binary form (A-B) then Cout = 1 and the result is in the 2's complement form.
+If A > B Cout = 0 and the result of binary form (A-B), then Cout = 1 and the result is in the 2's complement form.

 ## Block diagram